Makaza

 Makaza (Маказа, Μακάζα), previously also known as Balkan Toresi, is a mountain pass in the Eastern Rhodope Mountains, connecting southernmost central Bulgaria with north-easternmost Greece and thus the regions of Northern and Western Thrace.
 The Makaza pass forms part of Pan-European Corridor IX, connecting Helsinki in Finland with the Greek port of Alexandroupolis on the Aegean Sea.
 The international border between Bulgaria and Greece lies at the highest point of the pass, at 682 m above sea level.

 The Makaza pass runs from the Bulgarian village of Strizhba in Kirkovo municipality, Kardzhali Province, to the Greek town of Komotini, the capital of the East Macedonia and Thrace region.
-Thus, it provides quick access from central Bulgaria to the Aegean Sea, some 30 km from Komotini, and to the Greek motorway Egnatia Odos.
+Thus, it provides quick access from central Bulgaria to the Aegean Sea, some 30 km from Komotini, and to the A2 motorway (Egnatia Odos).
 The distance from Kardzhali to Komotini via Makaza is around 70 km and takes approximately one hour and 15 minutes by car.
 The pass goes through a metamorphic rock saddle which separates the Maglenik and Gyumyurdzhinski Snezhnik ridges of the Eastern Rhodopes.